Did you know? Social Security fraud is the top scam in the U.S.

-- Ask you for your password or PIN
+- Ask for your credit or debit numbers over the phone.

 Report a Lost or Stolen Card or Dispute a Fraudulent Transaction